iheartradio/kanaloa/README.md

 ### <a name="impl"></a>Implementation Detail

-Disclaimer: some of the follow descriptions were adapted from the documentation of Akka's [OptimalSizeExploringResizer](http://doc.akka.io/docs/akka/2.4.1/scala/routing.html#Optimal_Size_Exploring_Resizer), which was also written by the original author of this document.
+*Disclosure: some of the following descriptions were adapted from the documentation of Akka's [OptimalSizeExploringResizer](http://doc.akka.io/docs/akka/2.4.1/scala/routing.html#Optimal_Size_Exploring_Resizer), which was also written by the original author of this document.*

-Behind the scene kanaloa dispatchers creates a set of workers that work with your services.
+Behind the scene kanaloa dispatchers create a set of workers that work with your services.
 These workers wait for result coming back from the service before they accept more work from the dispatcher.
 This way it controls the number of concurrent requests dispatchers send to services.
 It auto-scales the work pool to an optimal size that provides the highest throughput.

 This auto-scaling works best when you expect the pool size to performance function to be a convex function, with which you can find a global optimal by walking towards a better size.
-For example CPU bound service may have an optimal worker pool size tied to the CPU cores available.
-When your service is IO bound, the optimal size is bound to optimal number of concurrent connections to that IO service - e.g. a 4 node elastic search cluster may handle 4-8 concurrent requests at optimal speed.
+For example, a CPU bound service may have an optimal worker pool size tied to the CPU cores available.
+When your service is IO bound, the optimal size is bound to optimal number of concurrent connections to that IO service - e.g. a 4 node Elasticsearch cluster may handle 4-8 concurrent requests at optimal speed.

-The dispatchers keep track of throughput at each pool size and performing the following three resizing operations (one at a time) periodically:
+The dispatchers keep track of throughput at each pool size and perform the following three resizing operations (one at a time) periodically:

 1. Downsize if it hasn't seen all workers ever fully utilized for a period of time.
 2. Explore to a random nearby pool size to try and collect throughput metrics.
 3. Optimize to a nearby pool size with a better (than any other nearby sizes) throughput metrics.

-When the pool is fully-utilized (i.e. all workers are busy), it randomly choose between exploring and optimizing.
+When the pool is fully-utilized (i.e. all workers are busy), it randomly chooses between exploring and optimizing.
 When the pool has not been fully-utilized for a period of time, it will downsize the pool to the last seen max utilization multiplied by a configurable ratio.

 By constantly exploring and optimizing, the resizer will eventually walk to the optimal size and remain nearby.
 When the optimal size changes it will start walking towards the new one.